Lou8is/docs.nestjs.fr/content/cli/workspaces.md

 }
 ```

-> warning **Warning** When specifying the `spec` as an object, the key for the generation schematic does not currently support automatic alias handling.
+> warning **Attention** When specifying the `spec` as an object, the key for the generation schematic does not currently support automatic alias handling.
 This means that specifying a key as for example `service: false` and trying to generate a service via the alias `s`, the spec would still be generated.
 To make sure both the normal schematic name and the alias work as intended, specify both the normal command name as well as the alias, as seen below.
 >
 > ```javascript
 > {